Chapter 5 : Lingering Scent

 “You’re playing that card, really, Mary?”
 Florence pushed.
 She yanked Mary’s arm down from her hair and forced the other girl to look at her.
 Mary frowned and slowly pulled her arm away from Florence.

 “We’re your friends; it may help to talk about it.
-I wasn’t going to mention it, but this isn’t the first time I’ve heard you with your nightmares,” Mafalda said quietly, in case anyone else in the dormitory was awake and listening.
+I wasn’t going to mention it, but this isn’t the first time it’s happened,” Mafalda said quietly.

 Mary looked out the window and watched the clouds move slowly across the deep sky.
-She focussed on the darker patches of sky, it looked like there were holes up there too where the stars and light could not reflect onto.
+She focused on the darker patches of sky where the clouds broke.
+It looked like there were holes up there too where the stars and light could not reflect onto.